rschristopher/rschristopher.github.io/src/bitcoin-as-money/fixed-supply.md

 That means every year there is 2% more gold than the previous year.
  A gold standard means 2% annual inflation.

+At present, Bitcoin's inflation rate is equal to gold, and after the next halving (likely in May 2024), Bitcoin will become the least inflationary monetary asset the world has ever known.

 ## How is it Possible?